 - Supplemented with instructive and relevant R programs within the text

-- Covers linear regression, nonlinear regression, and quantile regression techniques in one volume
+- Covers linear regression, nonlinear regression and quantile regression techniques

 - Provides diverse disciplinary case studies for correlation and optimization problems drawn from Bayesian analysis ‘in the wild’

 Applied non-specialist practitioners with intermediate mathematical training seeking to apply advanced statistical analysis of probability distributions, typically based in econometrics, biology, and climate change.
 Graduate students and 1st year PhD students in these areas

 1. Section on mean/median (linear) regression with Bayesian nonparametric methods to model the error distributions.
 This include methods using

 - No. of pages: